maghorbani/twitch/README.md

 ### Twitch - Simple C++ / OpenGL 2d Game

-i created this repo to keep following of what i'm learn in OpenGL 2d Rendering programming
+i created this repo to keep following of what i learn in OpenGL 2d Rendering programming

 i'm coding this project like a popular C++/OpenGL game programming live set of tutorials, provided by **@Progrematic (youtube channel)**